joshcord99/TechFeed/README.md

-# Just Tech News
+# Tech Feed

-**Just Tech News** is a Python-powered web application that allows users to submit tech-related articles, comment on articles, and upvote them.
+**TechFeed** is a Python-powered web application that allows users to submit tech-related articles, comment on articles, and upvote them.

 ---